axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 ## Example Usage React

 Create a React-ified Dropdown with the createElement function from your React version and then use it like this.

-Controled input is coming within the next major release.

 ```js
 import { createElement } from 'react';